I Want To...

 If the JHM IRB has ceded IRB review to an external IRB, it is the responsibility of the JHM PI to be familiar and comply with the external IRB’s policies and procedures for reporting, including its timelines for submissions.
 In such cases, the JHM PI must also submit any events requiring prompt reporting to the JHM IRB in accordance with this policy.

 Events that require prompt reporting shall be reported to the IRB via a Protocol Event Report (PER) in eIRB per the JHM timelines defined above and/or as defined by the external IRB if applicable.

 IV.
 REVIEW OF EVENT AND INSTITUTIONAL REPORTING

 Each PER will be reviewed by the IRB.
+PERs may be referred to the Board that originally reviewed and approved the protocol.
+For events not specific to a single protocol or for which a protocol has not yet received IRB approval, they may be referred to the Executive IRB for review.
 Upon receipt, the event will be assessed to determine the level of review required.
 The IRB is authorized to take any actions necessary to address the event, including but not limited to:

 1) Requiring modification of the study protocol, informed consent, or other aspects of the study;

 2) Requiring notification of subjects;

 5) Referring the event to organizational officials for their consideration;